 What is Patching?

-Periodically, computers managed by OIT need to be patched to update, fix, or improve operating systems, computer programs or address security vulnerabilities.
+Periodically, University-owned computers need to be patched to update, fix, or improve operating systems, computer programs or address security vulnerabilities.
 Patches usually improve the usability or performance of a system.

 How are system updates delivered?

-- OIT uses Microsoft’s System Center Configuration Manager to deliver updates for Windows, the Office suite, and select applications to all DDS-managed Windows PCs.
-This process replaces Windows Update, and gives DDS greater flexibility in the testing, monitoring, and deployment of critical system updates, reducing the impact to our customers.
+OIT uses Microsoft’s System Center Configuration Manager to deliver updates for Windows, the Office suite, and select applications to all University-owned Windows PCs.
+This process replaces Windows Update, and gives OIT greater flexibility in the testing, monitoring, and deployment of critical system updates, reducing the impact to our customers.

 Please note: This only takes place after the release of Microsoft updates, and only if those updates actually require a restart.
-DDS-supported systems will not be automatically restarted if they do not require it.
+You computer will not be automatically restarted if not required.